harendra-shakya/smart-contract-attack-vectors/README.md

 # Smart contract attack vectors

-The Goal of this repo is to have possible smart contract vulnerabilities and resources to learn.
+The goal of this repository is to compile all possible smart contract vulnerabilities and resources for learning about them.

 Feel free to submit a pull request, with anything from small fixes to docs or tools you'd like to add.